 WTC Eligible Conditions

-If you suffer from any of the following conditions, you may be eligible for compensation.
+If you suffer from any of the following health conditions caused by the WTC collapse, you may be eligible for compensation.

 Aerodigestive Disorders, including: